asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 ## Decision Makers vs. Workers - Broken Feedback Loops
-The crux of this problem is that decision makers are separated from the workers.
-This takes on several forms.
+The crux of this problem is that decision makers are separated from those who are doing the work.

 ### Review Boards & Standards Bodies
 When coaching software development teams, one thing I focus on is helping to identify and minimize waste.
 One of the biggest sources of waste is the unwavering belief that for companies to grow and operate "at scale" an organizational optimization is to enforce organizational standards.
-This is often done by creating standards bodies, review boards, working groups, etc. This results in several roles to create and manage standards.
+This is often done by creating standards bodies, review boards, working groups, etc. This results in several roles in the organization to create and manage standards.
 These board members can't possibly work on every team they are making decisions on behalf of.
 This separation of the decision makers from the workers creates broken feedback loops that slows down every team delivering software for the company.

 The company signals that it values identical teams and organizational sameness over creating empowered, autonomous teams.
 Consequently morale plummets when the realization sets in that the teams responsible for doing the actual work are just typists, mercenaries doing as they are instructed to the codebase.

 > Teams of missionaries are engaged, motivated, have a deep understanding of the business context, and tangible empathy for the customer.
 Teams of mercenaries feel no real sense of empowerment or accountability, no passion for the problem to be solved, and little real connection with the actual users and customers.
 > _&mdash; Marty Cagan - [Missionaries vs. Mercenaries](https://svpg.com/missionaries-vs-mercenaries/)_

-Now this doesn't mean that every team works in isolation and teams create inconsistency for users in the name of autonomy.
+Now this doesn't mean that every team works in isolation and teams create inconsistency in the product in the name of autonomy.
 Rather teams can organize around areas requiring consistency and tools can be built for teams to use that provide consistency (e.g., a logging service to format log messages in a similar fashion across teams).
 I'll be discussing this nuance in more detail in a future post.

 ### Architecture and Development Separation